What is a Bonus issue?

 Mr A holds 100 shares of a company at ₹10 each.
 If that company announces a 2:1 bonus, that is, for every one share, the shareholder will receive two shares for free, Mr A will receive 200 shares for the 100 shares held in the demat account, and the total holdings of Mr A will be 300 shares.
 However, the investment value will remain the same.

 Shares must be purchased before the ex-date to be eligible for a bonus.
-See Why are the bonus shares not in my holdings even though the price of the stock has reduced? and What impact will a bonus issue have on my equity holdings and F&O positions?
+To learn more, see Why are the bonus shares not in my holdings even though the price of the stock has reduced? and What impact will a bonus issue have on my equity holdings and F&O positions?

-All the corporate actions can be viewed on this list ( DOC ).
+All the current and upcoming corporate actions can be tracked on this list (DOC).